Siblings Matter Too Grants

-Activities» Provide 100 grants through £50 vouchers to provide a respite activity or gift for a child.
+Activities» Provide 100 grants in the form of £50 vouchers to provide a respite activities or a gift of the childs choice.

 We will provide 100 grants to siblings of a disabled or seriously ill child and identify future needs Family Fund can help with.

 Focus on a demographic that is often overlooked and not identified by local authorities.